How to Find African American Adoptive Parents for Your Baby

 Amount of Future Contact

-Many adults who were adopted have great relationships with their birth mothers and birth families.
-If you’re not sure about future contact, make sure to talk about it with your Adoption Coordinator.
+If you’re unsure about future contact, talk about it with your Adoption Coordinator.
 Be completely honest about what you want and what you think will be best for your child.

 It’s common for women choosing adoption to worry about how things will go down at the hospital.
 The more you can prepare and plan, the more confident you will feel.
 That’s why at Lifetime, we encourage you to create what’s called an “adoption hospital plan.”

-Your adoption hospital plan will allow the adoptive family, the hospital staff, and Lifetime to know exactly how you want the hospital visit to be handled.
+Your adoption hospital plan will allow the adoptive family, the hospital staff, and Lifetime to know how you want them to handle things during your hospital stay.
 Having your plan in place before you go into labor allows everyone (especially you!) to concentrate on the birth of your baby.
 To get started, you might ask yourself a few questions, like:

 • Do I want the adoptive family to take part in the birth process, and if so, how?